 Here’s yet another big talent that would fill a hole in the Oklahoma City frontcourt.
-Sanders – and his 6’10” frame – already has plus-talent rebounding and blocking shots, but is raw and needs improvement on offense, which shouldn’t be a problem for the Thunder, who have multiple scoring threats in place already.
+Sanders – and his 6’10” frame – already has plus-talent rebounding and blocking shots.
+He is raw and needs improvement on offense.
+That shouldn’t be a problem for the Thunder, who have multiple scoring threats in place already.

 27. New Jersey Nets – Devin Ebanks (SF, West Virginia)

-The Nets were one of the worst rebounding teams in the NBA last season, and could use a guy with upper-tier rebounding skills, who is also a high-energy player.
+The Nets were one of the worst rebounding teams in the NBA last season.
+They could use a guy with upper-tier rebounding skills, who is also a high-energy player.
 That’s Ebanks – who is also originally from Queens, NY – not too far down the road.

 28. Memphis Grizzlies – Elliot Williams (SG, Memphis)

-It would be hard to resist the hometown kid, who also played for the Memphis Tigers last season and averaged nearly 18 points per game.
-On top of that, he takes care of the ball (1.3 assists per 1 turnover) – which is a stat that the Grizzlies lacked in last season.
+It would be hard to resist the hometown kid.
+Williams played for the Memphis Tigers last season and averaged nearly 18 points per game.
+On top of that, he takes care of the ball (1.3 assists per 1 turnover).
+That’s a stat that the Grizzlies lacked in last season.

 29. Orlando Magic – Jordan Crawford (SG, Xavier)

 Forget dunking on LeBron and forget the fact that he’s often called too short at his position (6’4”).
-Crawford can score, and if you saw him in the NCAA Tournament, you would know he hits a lot of clutch shots and makes a lot of plays happen.
+Crawford can score.
+If you saw him in the NCAA Tournament, you would know he hits a lot of clutch shots.
 After seeing the Magic in the Eastern Conference Finals, Orlando could use a young and exciting player with this skillset.

 30. Washington Wizards – Damion James (SF, Texas)

 The Wizards were ranked in the bottom 5 in both assists per game and points per game.
 John Wall would help both by dishing out the ball, driving to the basket and feeding his teammates.
-The next addition would be a hard-working, fiery scorer in the frontcourt, and why not James – who increased his points per game every season at Texas (18.0 PPG during his senior year).
+The next addition would be a hard-working, fiery scorer in the front court.
+Why not James – who increased his points per game every season at Texas (18.0 PPG during his senior year).